-At Winston House Preparatory Kindergarten ("the setting") we realise the need to be clear about the difference between a concern and a complaint.
+At Pavilion Preparatory School and Kindergarten ("the setting") we realise the need to be clear about the difference between a concern and a complaint.
 Taking informal concerns seriously at the earliest stage will reduce the numbers that develop into formal complaints.

-The underlying principle is that concerns ought to be handled, if at all possible, without the need for formal procedures, by the class teacher in the first instance.
+The underlying principle is that concerns ought to be handled, if at all possible, without the need for formal procedures, by the SLT in the first instance.
 It is preferable if an appointment is made so that they can listen to and discuss without being disturbed.
-The class teacher will always make the effort to meet with the complainant or if more convenient speak to them on the phone as soon as possible but definitely within three working days.
+The SLT will always make the effort to meet with the complainant or if more convenient speak to them on the phone as soon as possible but definitely within three working days.
 It would be helpful if staff were able to resolve issues on the spot, including apologising where necessary.

-They will record the nature of the complaint and the action taken on the Complaints form.
-(Appendix A)
+They will record the nature of the complaint and the action taken our Complaints form.

-The member of staff will after meeting with the complainant, reply to the complaint if not immediately, within 48 hours even if this is not the final response.
+The member of staff will after meeting with the complainant, reply to the complainant if not immediately, within 48 hours even if this is not the final response.